BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   that as of right now, the extra ammo/money won't be aligned properly within the chest.
 Them's the breaks, currently.)

-* Keep in mind that areas which are creature-heavy (such as Caustic Caverns) or full of non-gear-using enemies (such as most of the Dragon Keep DLC) will be pretty weak in the loot front, since weapons and shields will generally not be found in those areas.
+* Keep in mind that areas which are creature-heavy (such as Serenity's Waste, Eleseer, and some areas of the Claptastic Voyage DLC) will be pretty weak in the loot front, since weapons and shields will generally not be found in those areas.

 Compatibility
 -------------

-This mod is compatible with UCP, and in fact requires that UCP's skinpool changes be in place.
+This mod is fully compatible with UCP.

-This will obviously conflict with other mods with similar aims. theNocturni's "Enemy Enhancer" is one obvious conflict, though the non-loot-pool parts of Enemy Enhancer would still be active (such as faster enemy animations, etc).
+This will obviously conflict with other mods with similar aims.

 This mod overwrites/disables much of the functionality in my own "Better Loot" mod, but it's designed to work fine with both enabled (so long as